 Dispensational Biblical History

-I think this fact that sin corrupts all human systems and societies is also proven when we look at the Biblical history of the world.
+The fact that sin corrupts all human systems and societies is also proven when we look at the history of the world as described in the Bible.

-One way of understanding Biblical history is to divide it into different periods of time called dispensations.
+One way of understanding biblical history is to divide it into different periods of time called dispensations.
 In each dispensation, God deals with humanity in a slightly different way.
-The way to obtaining eternal life is the same in every one (i.e. acceptance of God's grace through faith), but how that faith or obedience to God is to be expressed varies.
+The way to obtaining eternal life is the same in every one (i.e. acceptance of God's grace through faith—Ephesians 2:8), but how that faith or obedience to God is to be expressed varies.
+Some examples of how individuals have expressed their faith in God in different dispensations are seen in Hebrews 11:1-40.

 In each dispensation there is a recurring pattern.
-God first inaugurates a new dispensation by giving new instructions to a group of people.
-But each period ends with human failure due to sin, and God's judgment comes as a result.
-God then starts over with some faithful people, and a new dispensation begins.
+God inaugurates a new dispensation by giving new instructions to a particular group of people about what he wants them to do or how he wants them to live.
+But each dispensation ends with human failure due to sin, and God's judgment comes as a result.
+God then starts over with a remnant of his still-faithful people, and a new dispensation begins.
 (A great book on this topic is Dispensationalism, Revised and Expanded by Charles C. Ryrie).

 The number of dispensations and their names may change depending on which author you read.1 I categorize them like this (roughly in line with C.I.
 Scofield and Issac Watts):